Measuring Employee Productivity: Key Steps And Best Practices

 8. Task Completion Rate: Evaluate the percentage of tasks or projects completed within the assigned time frame.

-9. Employee Engagement: Monitor employee engagement levels as it correlates with productivity.
+9. Employee Engagement: Monitor employee engagement levels as they correlate with productivity.

 10. Absenteeism and Turnover: Measure absenteeism and turnover rates, as they can impact productivity.

-Remember, productivity metrics should be used as a tool to improve performance and guide employees’ development, rather than as a basis for punitive actions.
+Remember, productivity metrics should be used to improve performance and guide employees’ development rather than as a basis for punitive actions.

 To discover more about how our training course materials can help you to increase learner engagement, provide effective training courses, and extend your team’s knowledge, please take a moment to review our frequently asked questions, special offers, and training course material.